Preface

 St. John of the Cross counseled that resignation, mortification, obedience (in doing or being the will of God), and solitude are necessary virtues for anyone who believes they are worthy of doing or being the will of God – since they know full well the gravity of their own faults and failings.
 Catholic guilt has come in the night to haunt my dreams about all of this.
 Maybe I should have listened to the Zen Master.
 I think I need to breathe it in and then breathe it back out into the hands of God.

 I doubt these poems will ever be published.
 It would take a warrior-type publisher to do it, and there aren’t many of those around these days.
 It would upset too many traditional Christians, outrage too many establishment politicians, and cause the economists to rend their garments.
 Am I Resigned?
 Mortified?
 Obedient?
+Or am I jousting with the windmills of temptation?
+Self-doubt haunts me.
 Maybe I should listen to the Zen Master.

-Poetry.
-In the beginning, I honed my craft by keeping my nose to the grinding stone of artificial forms.
+Poetry: In the beginning, I honed my craft by keeping my nose to the grinding stone of artificial forms.
 I followed all of the rules and morphemes of the grammarians.
 It was a challenge, even fun, to try to force my creative thought down the narrow throats of all those bottle forms: the sonnet, the rhymed couplets; etc. But the poetic wine that resulted was often stale and tasteless.
 I eventually did away with all artificial forms and let the subject matter decide how best to express itself.
-If an interior or regular rhyme popped up, I let it stay.
-If the meter skipped a beat from a waltz to a mazurka, I let it skip.
-And If a period or a comma got in the way, I tossed it.
-I let the subject matter be my guide.
+If an interior or regular rhyme pops up, I let it stay.
+If the meter skips a beat from a waltz to a mazurka, I let it skip.
+And if a period or a comma gets in the way, I toss it… and let the subject-matter be my guide.

 I think that my creative work, along with the creative work of others, can be likened to a touchstone.
 Those who read the words I write - or listen to them – can only find meaning in them based on their own life experience.
 And if they touch the stone of my words and find no meaning in them, then they should do what I do – move on down the gallery until they touch a stone of art that does have meaning for them.

-I’ve had the troubling thought while working on this manuscript that since I’m so involved with it I fail to recognize that it may have no merit.
-And a thought that is even more worrisome is that if it does (somehow) get published, that it might hinder some people who are on their spiritual journey rather than help them.
+I’ve had the troubling thought while working on this manuscript that since I’m so involved with it, I fail to recognize that it may have no merit.
+And a thought that troubles me even more is that it might hinder someone on their spiritual journey rather than help them.
+If this is so, I hope it never gets published.

-The following quote tell me I am right to worry:
+The following quote tells me I am right to worry:

 “I have been encouraged in knowing certainly that through my